Mercy, mercy is an old dog

 so says the priest

-It’s shining so brightly, if you just believe
+It’s shining so brightly if

-Open your hands, say it out loud
+say it out loud

-Words, words, wither me
+words, words, wither me

 I need mercy to bare its teeth

-To split the ground, to bend the trees
+to split the ground, to bend the trees

-To shake the walls, to part the seas
+to shake the walls, to part the seas

-To turn the world back on its axis
+to turn the world back on its axis

-How can I make amends
+how can I make amends

-Hidden in shadows, gorged on regret?
+gorged on regret?

-O sweet platitudes burn up like the grass
+burn up like the grass

-Out on this desert plain
+out on this desert plain

 I’m calling out